 Tainan’s “Spring” (河樂廣場) is a pretty public artificial pond and water fountain.
 You can walk in it to cool your feet off after exploring the sights, or do as the locals do and sit in the shaded area under the street overpass.
 I wish we could have something like this in Taipei!
-Note that it is closed on Tuesdays for cleaning.
+This is a great stop for anyone visiting Tainan with kids.

 Shennong Street(神農街) is one of the most atmospheric streets in Tainan, especially in the evening when all the shops are open and lanterns are lit up along the street.
 It runs west to east, starting at the Medicine Temple (see below) and ending at Shuixian Gong Market (also see below).

 On Shennong Street, don’t miss Fat Cat Story, a cat café at the western end near the Medicine Temple.
 They’ve only got one cat, Bing Bing, but he’s lovey and cute, and they’ll give you food to feed him at your table.
 If cat cafes are your thing, here are my recommended cat cafes in Taipei, where it all started!
 And it’s not on Shennong Street, but there is also a capybara cafe in Tainan (there are several capybara cafes and zoo across Taiwan).